 If your employer is reporting pension contributions on your behalf, you can start planning towards that day when you can retire.
 You’ll want to review your quarterly statements from the Trust Office to verify your employer is reporting the correct hours.
 You should also keep your quarterly statements as they can serve as a record of your work history.
 Each statement prepared shows your total hours and total contributions since participation.
 When the time comes that you are no longer working, if you have not yet retired, you will continue to receive a quarterly statement every three months, up to two years.
 If you still have not retired from the Fund, you will be written and advised whether or not you are vested in the Fund.
 If you are vested for a future benefit, you will be provided a deferred vested letter showing the amount of your normal retirement benefit.

-When you are in the jurisdiction of another local, make sure you have your hours and contributions transferred back to Local 132.
+When you are in the jurisdiction of another local, make sure you complete a Transfer Authorization Request form to have your hours and contributions transferred back to Local 132.
 Waiting until the time of retirement may delay the process and trying to locate hours, years later, may be difficult.

 For a Local 132 participant performing Pipeline work in another state (outside of West Virginia), the International agreement requires your employer to report your Health & Welfare contributions directly to the IUOE Pipeline Health & Welfare Fund.
 They also require your Pension contributions to be reported directly to Central Pension Fund.
 Both of these Fund’s require you to complete their own Transfer Authorization forms.
 For your convenience, we have both of these forms included on the Forms and Documents page under the “Union Forms” section.

 If you are working for a Building Trades or Heavy Highway employer in another state, you will need to complete the Transfer Authorization Request form.
 You can mail the completed form to the Union in whose jurisdiction you are working, or to the Local 132 Trust Office and we forward your form on to the appropriate Union office on your behalf.